 - Flight: A hummingbird’s flight is its most unusual behavior.
 Hummingbirds are the only types of birds that can sustain long term hovering, and they are acrobatic flyers that can also fly backwards and change direction almost instantly.
 At times, hummingbirds can even fly upside down!

-- Feeding: Hummingbirds eat almost exclusively nectar and insects such as gnats and spiders.
+- Feeding: Hummingbirds eat almost exclusively nectar and small insects such as gnats and spiders.
 While some hummingbirds will experiment with fruit, doing so is usually a way to extract sweet juice similar to nectar and they do not eat the fruit’s flesh.
-Hummingbirds do not eat seeds at all, unlike many other backyard birds, nor will they nibble at suet, bread or scraps.
+Hummingbirds do not eat seeds at all, unlike many other birds, nor will they nibble at suet, bread, or scraps.

 - Pollination: Like many insects, hummingbirds are critical for flower pollination.
 Many flowers have evolved elongated blooms that require the birds to brush against pollen in order to feed, even with their long bills.
-As the hummingbirds get pollen on their heads and bills, they transfer it between different flowers and help the plants propagate.
+As hummingbirds get pollen on their heads and bills, they transfer it between different flowers and help the plants propagate.

 - Aggression: Many birds are aggressive and will drive intruders away from their territory, but hummingbirds can be among the fiercest birds.
 This is especially astonishing when their tiny size is taken into consideration.
-Many birders have observed hummingbirds successfully repelling much larger birds away from their preferred feeders and flowers, and they will even attack other animals and humans.
+Many birders have observed hummingbirds successfully repelling much larger birds away from their preferred feeders and flowers, and these tiny birds will even attack other animals and humans.

 From their geographic distribution to their physical appearance to their behavior, there are many qualities that make hummingbirds unique.
 Understanding what a hummingbird is can help birders better appreciate these avian jewels and make observing them even more enjoyable.